YuuSUN/daily-activity-summary/EHF-Lecture12.md

 ### Avoidance/Mitigations
 - Evaluate Work Area
   - Awkward positions caused by certain items and work practices in can be prevented.
+- Take periodic rests and stretch
+- Replace existing equipment
+  - The desks should have rounded edges
+  - The chairs need the arm height and chair height to be adjustable, and give back support by having a tilt adjustment
+  - Wrist rests can be added to the keyboards and mouse to help promote a neutral wrist position